Wake-up-Freeman/OLD-ODISEO/docs/develop/module-specifications/spec-distribution.md

 # Distribution

 ::: {important}
-Terra's distribution module inherits from Cosmos SDK's [`distribution`](https://docs.cosmos.network/master/modules/distribution/) module.
-This document is a stub and covers mainly important Terra-specific notes about how it is used.
+Daodiseo's distribution module inherits from Cosmos SDK's [`distribution`](https://docs.cosmos.network/master/modules/distribution/) module.
+This document is a stub and covers mainly important Daodiseo-specific notes about how it is used.
 :::

 The distribution module describes a mechanism that tracks collected fees and passively distributes them to validators and delegators.
 Additionally, the distribution module defines the [community pool](#community-pool), which are funds under the control of on-chain governance.